A Wide-area, Low-latency, and Power-efficient 6-DoF Pose Tracking System for Rigid Objects: Experiment and Results

 Figure\,\ref{fig:system} shows our proposed system integrated and utilized within several applications ({\em e.g.,} ultrasound probes, laparoscopic tool, a stylus pen, a needle biopsy tool, etc.).
 The TBU, with dimension (L x W x H) of $200 \times 50 \times 70~mm$, could be mounted to stationary frame while having a clear line-of-sight to at least one IR-LEDs.
 The maximum frame rate is $100~Hz$, and the distance of IR-LEDs to tracking base could vary from $300~mm$ to $1300~mm$.
 The object sensing dimension (L X W X H ~mm) is $50 \times 20 \times 20$, which depends on IR-LED ring size.

 We use a UR5 robotic manipulator (Figure\,\ref{fig:calibration}) to calibrate and to measure the final tracking error for performance analysis.
 UR5 is a 6-axis robot, which provides movement accuracy and repeatability of $\pm~0.1~mm$ in a working radius of $1000~mm$ with the pivot tool.
-We tested our proposed system in a typical lab setting in which we measured an interfering luminous flux, ranging between $40$ and $200$~lux due to sun light from the windows.